WEGR

-WEGR (102.7 MHz) is a commercial FM radio station licensed to Arlington, Tennessee, and serving the Memphis metropolitan area, including sections of Tennessee, Arkansas, Missouri and Mississippi.
-WEGR airs a hot adult contemporary format and calls itself 102.7 Kiss FM.
+WEGR (102.7 FM) is a commercial radio station licensed to Arlington, Tennessee, United States, and serving the Memphis metropolitan area, including sections of Tennessee, Arkansas, Missouri and Mississippi.
+WEGR airs a hot adult contemporary format and calls itself "102.7 Kiss FM".
 It is owned by iHeartMedia with studios on Thousand Oaks Boulevard in Southeast Memphis.

-WEGR is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, that maximum for most radio stations.
-The transmitter is on Brief Road in Brunswick, Tennessee.
-WEGR broadcasts in the HD Radio format.
-It carries the talk radio programming of sister station WREC 600 AM on its HD2 subchannel.
+WEGR's transmitter is on Brief Road in Brunswick, Tennessee.
+WEGR broadcasts in HD Radio; the HD2 subchannel simulcasts WREC.